This is not a neutral reflection. It is a deliberate intervention.

 If we fail to understand precarization, then we understand neither the politics nor the economy of the present.

 I have written extensively on these concerns.
 This includes my analysis of ethical risks of translation academics “collaborating” with the industry without adequate critical engagement and objective analysis, and my reflections on the ethical tensions and power asymmetries in industry–academic collaboration.
-I have critiqued the “Better Together” conference organised by the Association of Programmes in Translation and Interpreting Studies in the UK and Ireland (APTIS), held at UCL in November 2025 and sponsored by the same industry actors mentioned about.
+I have critiqued the “Better Together” conference organised by the Association of Programmes in Translation and Interpreting Studies in the UK and Ireland (APTIS), held at UCL in November 2025 and sponsored by the same industry actors mentioned above.
 The “Better Together” conference was promoting collaboration and adaptability of individual translators, rather than highlighting the crucial fact that good translation jobs require good translation companies, legal protections and social dialogue that does not obscure financial insecurities, precarization and potential exploitation.
 In addition, I have written about Confronting Critical Blind Spots in Sustainability Discourse in Translation Studies.
 And yet, the same pattern repeats.

 What is most striking is that the same excuses keep getting repeated.
 For example, I critiqued the report titled “The Strategic Case for Languages in UK Higher Education,” published in partnership between the Association of Translation Companies (ATC), the Chartered Institute of Linguists (CIOL), and the Institute of Translation and Interpreting (ITI), for excluding financial realities from key policy documents.
 I was told by the head of ITI that translators’ rates of pay are “discussed elsewhere.”
 Interestingly, I was told the exact same phrase by the CEO of ATC.
 And this is the problem I am calling attention to.
 When the person heading an organisation funded by translators’ membership fees echoes the same excuse as the person representing corporate interests, then there is something drastically wrong.
-That is why I have repeatedly called for an honest dialogue about how make the translation industry fairer.

 Does anyone have a page number, a meeting link or a postcode for where these conversations are actually taking place?
 After nearly three years of searching, I have yet to find them.
 What I have found instead is a corporate-aligned narrative that keeps getting reproduced and amplified.
 While researching these issues over the last three years, I have also observed that whenever the ATC is present in a collaboration or event, there is very little questioning of the role and responsibilities of the owners and executives of translation companies, who ultimately control rates of pay and working conditions.
 I would genuinely appreciate it if anyone could direct me to examples that challenge this observation, in order to help me avoid overgeneralisation.
-However, even after repeated interventions, I sometimes feel like a canary in the coal mine.
-Yet rather than engaging with the substance of the critique, the response can shift towards challenging the legitimacy of speaking out.
-This, in itself, is revealing.
+That is why I have repeatedly called for an honest dialogue about how to make the translation industry fairer.

 Therefore, I am deeply concerned by the continued involvement of organisations such as ATC in the event of the Surry University.
 The interest group play a significant role in shaping a constructed narrative of the translation industry and the broader discourse around what counts as legitimate knowledge in the field.
 Their presence lends authority to particular ways of talking about the industry.
 What is being reproduced—across events, reports, and collaborations—is a reassuring narrative: the industry is evolving, “opportunities” exist, collaboration is key, and the future belongs to adaptable professionals.
 But this framing comes at a cost.
 It risks obscuring the ethical responsibilities of commercial actors, normalising outsourcing practices known to depress wages and working conditions, and reinforcing a version of the industry in which structural problems are softened or displaced.
 The result is a consensus-oriented space where critique exists but is carefully contained.
 Even when issues such as fair pay are mentioned, they are often framed as matters of advocacy or individual concern, rather than as central analytical problems requiring structural explanation.